sjamesr/jfreesane/README.md

 Otherwise, you can [download the jar file](https://github.com/sjamesr/jfreesane/releases/tag/jfreesane-0.98) and put it in your project's CLASSPATH.
-JFreeSane also depends on [Google Guava](http://code.google.com/p/guava-libraries/), an excellent collection of Java libraries that you should be using in your project anyway.
-You will need to download the Guava JAR file and put that in your classpath as well.

 Once JFreeSane is available on your classpath, please read on for a tutorial on how to use it.